manoharkaranth/AI_Questions_and_Answers/README.md

 <code>Deep learning models such as DeepAR outperform traditional time series models by incorporating following factors.</code>
 - <code>Considers related variables which impact prediction accuracy.
 For ex: price is considered while forecasting sales. </code>
 - <code>Takes metadata into account to handle seasonality.
 For ex: item metadata in sales.</code>
 - <code>Handles new items with no historical data.
-For ex: If Adidas shoes are new, it will consider Nike shoes data (similar data available). </code>
+For ex: If Adidas shoes are new, it will consider Nike shoes data (similar and available data). </code>
 #### Q13: How to handle poor quality data?
 <code> Data science is driven by data, without which one is just another person with opinion.
 Poor quality data is a common scenario and we can tackle it by following means</code>
-- <code>Data cleaning: missing value imputations, outlier handing, balancing data through sampling. </code>
+- <code>Data cleaning: missing value imputations, outlier handing, balancing data through resampling. </code>
 - <code>Data augmentation: generating more data from existing and available data. </code>
 - <code>Data risk analysis: establishing data reliability and risk involved. </code>
 #### Q14: Why is Bag-of-Words not applied with deep learning?